 Later, explore Simply Bhutan, an exclusive project under the Bhutan Youth Development Fund (YDF).
 It is a living museum and studio encapsulating the cultural heritage of the Bhutanese people.
 A distinctive feature of Simply Bhutan is that it is fully operated by young people and job seekers who receive on the job training in basic business and management skills, customer care, and other spheres of life.
 The fund generated through Simply Bhutan is utilized to run many of the youth development programs for vulnerable and disadvantaged youth under YDF.

-In the afternoon take a walk around Gangtey Village and visit Gangtey Gompa, the only Nyingmapa monastery in the region.
+In the afternoon take a walk around Gangtey Village and visit Gangtey Gonpa, the only Nyingmapa monastery in the region.
 The village of Phobjikha neighbors the monastery on the valley floor.
 The quiet, remote valley is the winter home of black necked cranes which migrate from the arid plains of Tibet in the north.
-Explore Gangtey Village and Phobjikha Valley.
 Evening at leisure and overnight.

 After breakfast, explore Gangtey (Phobjikha Valley) leisurely on foot.
 Walk to Kilkhorthang located between the upper and lower valleys of Phobjikha and extends from Kilkorthang on the eastern side and crosses the main river to the other side of the valley.

-From the small hilltop overlooking Gangtey Goemba, head downhill through flower meadows to Semchubara Village and continue through beautiful forests and into the open valley.
+From the small hilltop overlooking Gangtey Monastery, head downhill through flower meadows to Semchubara Village and continue through beautiful forests and into the open valley.

-Late evening walk to the nearby village for a traditional farm house excursion.
+Late evening walk to the nearby village for a traditional farm house dinner.
 Bhutanese farm houses are very colorful, decorative, and traditionally built without the use of nails.
 The majority of the population continues to live as it has for centuries – in small isolated farms and hamlets, surrounded by terraced fields of rice, maize and buckwheat.
-Overnight in Gangtey.